Economic Leaders and Job Creators

 Helping the Balance of Trade

-The U.S. scrap recycling industry provides the high value, environmentally friendly and energy-saving raw materials that make America’s manufacturing industries more competitive in the global marketplace.
-The scrap industry also supplies the world’s rapidly growing demand for all manner of commodities ranging from iron and steel, to paper, nonferrous metals, plastics, electronics, rubber and more.
-In 2010, commodity grade scrap products were exported to more than 155 countries worldwide, generating nearly $30 billion in export sales and significantly helping the U.S. balance of trade.
+The U.S. scrap recycling industry provides the high value, environmentally friendly, and energy-saving raw materials that make America’s manufacturing industries more competitive in the global marketplace.
+The scrap industry also supplies the world’s rapidly growing demand for all manner of commodities ranging from iron and steel, to paper, nonferrous metals, plastics, electronics, rubber, and more.
+In 2012, commodity grade scrap products were exported to 160 countries worldwide, generating nearly $28 billion in export sales and significantly helping the U.S. balance of trade.

-July 2011 Study Shows Scrap Recycling Industry Supports More than 450,000 American Jobs While Generating $10.3 Billion in Revenue for Federal, State and Local Governments
+July 2013 Study Shows Scrap Recycling Industry Supports More than 460,000 American Jobs While Generating $10.3 Billion in Revenue for Federal, State, and Local Governments

-The economic analysis shows that the U.S. scrap recycling industry is a major economic engine powerful enough to create 459,131 jobs and generate $10.3 billion in tax revenues for governments across the country, all while making the old new again and helping to protect the earth’s air, water and land for future generations.
+The economic analysis shows that the U.S. scrap recycling industry is a major economic engine powerful enough to create 462,940 jobs and generate $10.3 billion in tax revenues for governments across the country, all while making the old new again and helping to protect the earth’s air, water, and land for future generations.

 The U.S. scrap recycling industry is particularly important because its operations are so widespread.
-In fact, the total economic activity generated by scrap recycling in the United States is more than $90.6 billion, making the industry similar in size to the nation’s forestry and fishing industries combined.
+In fact, the total economic activity generated by scrap recycling in the United States is $87.4 billion, making the industry similar in size to the nation’s cosmetics industry, milk industry, and aircraft engine industry.